supzammy/EpiRNA/README.md

 ##  Citation
 ** If you use EpiRNA-Scanner in your research, please cite our corresponding manuscript and this Zenodo repository:

-** Zam, et al. (2026).
+** Zaeem Ahmad Mansoori, et al. (2026).
 "EpiRNA-Scanner: Rapid, Length-Agnostic Mapping of m6A Motifs at Single-Nucleotide Resolution."
 [Target Journal/Conference Name].
 DOI: 10.5281/zenodo.20615778

 ## License